 NB.
-See our separate section Travel Advice for more specific information related to travel.
+See our separate section Travel Vaccination and Advice for more specific information related to travel.

 Immunisation schedules can vary between European countries and internationally.
-If you are unsure whether you/your child is fully protected according to the UK schedule please make an appointment with the Practice Nurse and bring in any past immunisation history you may have so that we can clarify this.
+If you are unsure whether you/your child is fully protected according to the UK schedule please email a copy of your immunisation records to firstname.lastname@example.org for the attention of the practice nurse and book a follow up telephone appointment with the Practice Nurse allowing sufficient time for the records to be checked and recorded.

-Vaccines that are not available/you are not eligible for on the NHS schedule, such as varicella (chickenpox) and hepatitis B, may be obtained locally at pharmacists offering vaccination services or travel clinics.
+Vaccines which are not available/you are not eligible for on the NHS schedule, such as varicella (chickenpox) and hepatitis B, may be obtained locally at pharmacists offering vaccination services or travel clinics.
 There is a large availability of these in London.
-Please check with the individual provider for vaccine availability/costs.
+Please check with the individual provider for vaccine availability/costs